-Taking The Stock Market Punches
+Taking the Stock Market Punches

 I like cooking fish (the fish, on the other hand, aren’t as thrilled about this).
-When I was picking up some salmon, cod, and halibut the other day, I noticed that the salmon was on sale.
+When I was picking up salmon, cod, and halibut the other day, I noticed the salmon was on sale.
 I put back some of the cod and halibut and picked up more salmon.
 If it was good the day before at one price, it seemed even better for a dollar off.

 This, I believe, is because of a phenomenon involving investments.
-If fish or computer prices are down, we realize that they may go lower.
-But we also know, with a fair amount of certainty, that prices are not going down to zero.
+If fish or computer prices are down, we realize they may go lower.
+But we also know, with a fair amount of certainty, that prices are not going to zero.
 Not so with stocks.
 People know there is a chance for a stock to completely lose all of its value.